Choose the Best Cloud Platform: AWS vs Azure vs Google Cloud

 Similarly to how we can define a selling point for each of these infrastructures, it’s also possible to pinpoint their respective downsides.
 We won’t review all the disadvantages in detail – you’ll see more of those when we proceed with the comparison, but rather, define the main problems.

-Amazon Web Services: the infrastructure is robust, but its versatility also creates unnecessary complexity.
-If your team are beginners in migrating to Cloud and working with Cloud infrastructure, you will likely be confused.
+Amazon Web Services: The infrastructure is robust, but its versatility also creates unnecessary complexity.
+If your team are beginners in migrating to the Cloud and working with Cloud infrastructure, you will likely be confused.

 Also, calculating and predicting costs on AWS is confusing.
 The platform technically offers many free tools, but often, they are not intuitive enough and have to be upgraded anyway.
 Plus, the platform doesn’t provide enough customization for hybrid Clouds – AWS’s main priority is public storage.

 Microsoft Azure has the reputation of being an immature Cloud platform.
 Even primitive operations like managing resource groups tend to fail sometimes.
 Code issues or customization problems rarely cause the failures – instead, the failures often originate on Azure’s side.
-It’s problematic for large enterprises to handle a lot of traffic simultaneously, yet have to deal with beta-version-level mistakes.
+Handling a high volume of traffic simultaneously is challenging for large enterprises, especially when they also have to deal with beta-version-level mistakes.

 Another issue with Microsoft Azure is communication.
 There’s no official clear road map on the service.
 Many features aren’t connected properly, and users don’t have proper guidance on how to put their infrastructure together.
 If a team found a bug, they can’t report it to the official team right away.
-It requires a special upgrade to a Support account.
+If a team finds a bug, they can’t report it to the official team right away unless they have a special upgraded Support account.

 Main problems of of Cloud infrastructures